Frequently asked questions

 As a trust is a legal document any changes you need to make must be done via a ‘deed’.
 This provides an official record of the changes.
 You can use the forms below to let us know about the changes required, which usually allows us to prepare the relevant deed(s) for you.

 If you have a financial adviser or legal professional you may wish to speak to them for additional help or guidance too.
-If you don’t have an adviser, but you think you may benefit from advice, you can find one at unbiased.co.uk or vouchedfor.co.uk.
+If you don't have one, visit The British Insurance Brokers’ Association or MoneyHelper to understand the different kinds of advice available and how to find an adviser local to you.
+You'll usually have to pay for any advice you receive.

 And if you’re just not sure on the best course of action, that’s okay too - just get in touch.
 Whilst we can’t provide advice we’ll be happy to help guide you on how to find what you need.